ralozkolya/creatopy-use-case/README.md

 For production, you'll need to run `npm run build`, followed by `npm start`, which disables watchers and is, therefore, more performant. `Dockerfile`, with no modifications from `docker-compose.yaml`, serves the app using this approach.

-JSON data hash is provided using `hash` GET parameter, and `DEFAULT_HASH` is used if none is provided.
+JSON data hash is provided using `hash` GET parameter, and `DEFAULT_HASH` is used if it's missing.

 > Example: `https://creatopy.razmadze.me?hash=123abc`